 - You can enroll in prescription drug coverage as part of a Medicare Advantage plan.
 With an Advantage plan (provided by a private insurance company) your coverage will include Medicare Part A, Medicare Part B, and – in most cases – prescription drug coverage.
-According to a Kaiser Family Foundation analysis, the average Medicare beneficiary has access to 21 Medicare Advantage plans in 2018, and 19 of those plans include prescription drug coverage in 2017.
+According to a Kaiser Family Foundation analysis, the average Medicare beneficiary has access to 21 Medicare Advantage plans in 2018, and 19 of those plans include prescription drug coverage.

 Review common situations encountered by those considering prescription drug coverage.